serverless/dashboard/docs/using/metrics.md

 on usage or error patterns.

 * **API Method**  Collected using the *http.method* tag this is will contain the method for the API requested.
-This is useful for distinquishing between requests across a single endpoint.
+This is useful for distinguishing between requests across a single endpoint.

-* **API Duration** This is collected as the duration metric and is useful for identifying performance outliers across your orginization.
+* **API Duration** This is collected as the duration metric and is useful for identifying performance outliers across your organization.

-* **API Status Codes**  Collected using the *http.status_code* tag this is will contain the status code returned by the API.
-This is useful for identifiying errors.
+* **API Status Codes**  Collected using the *http.status_code* tag this will contain the status code returned by the API.
+This is useful for identifying errors.

 #### Function Filters ####